UBC-Solar/sunlink/README.md

 The goal of UBC Solar's telemetry system is to extract, store, and visualize data produced by our solar cars in real-time.

-The system aims to provide unified access (whether manually or programmatically) to runtime car data to all Solar members.

-Collecting and visualizing this data is important since it allows for things like:
+Collecting and visualizing this data is useful since it allows for:

 1) Optimizing drive performance
 2) Debugging on-board electronic systems
 3) Verifying race-strategy simulation models
 4) Enabling continuous race-strategy simulation recalculations
-5) Post-mortem detailed system analysis
+5) Post-mortem system analysis

 This repository contains all of the components for UBC Solar's telemetry system.
-It contains the implementation of the Flask parser server, the client-side script that communicates with the server, and the Docker Compose file that brings up the entire system.
+It contains the implementation of the parser server, a client-side script that communicates with the server, and the Docker Compose file that brings up the entire system.

 ## Table of contents